intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/installation/installing-unity-salesforce.md

   ![u4sf](installing-unity-salesforce/images/image17.png)

-  Or `Open ID Connect` in case of using Gateway application for SharePoint.
+  Or `Open ID Connect` in case of using Gateway application for SharePoint:

   ![u4sf](installing-unity-salesforce/images/open-id-connect.png)